 In 2015, the Centers for Medicare & Medicaid Services (CMS) issued a new billing code to allow eligible professionals to be reimbursed for chronic care management (CCM) activities.
-The fee is designed to support primary care through financial investment in care management services.
+The fee was designed to support primary care through financial investment in care management services.
 Under the program, eligible professionals can bill CMS and participating patients for coordination and care management activities conducted by telephone or online rather than in person.
-Eligible professionals are required to obtain patient consent and review the terms of participation, including co-pays, prior to billing for CCM services.
+Eligible professionals are required to obtain patient consent and review the terms of participation, including copays, prior to billing for CCM services.

 In partnership with Mathematica Policy Research, Insight evaluated the effects of CCM fees on primary care delivery with three primary goals: